By: Sonaike Peter

 “My friends and I have given numerous interviews on this subject since we began our journey at this school.
 We’re in our final year now, and the promised improvements to our welfare haven’t materialized in over four years.
 Frankly, we’re losing interest at this rate,” Biola said.

-Advocating for a substantive change, Biola called for subsidized tuition fees for students with special needs and urged the establishment of merit-based scholarships to recognize academic excellence within the sphere of the special students as a marginalized community.
+Biola advocated substantive change, calling for subsidized tuition fees for students with special needs.
+He also urged the establishment of merit-based scholarships to recognize and reward academic excellence within the special needs community, promoting inclusivity.

 “The disparity in facilities between us and regular students is glaring, both here and elsewhere in the world.
 Just studying is a challenge,” Biola added.